 A common example of a bad faith act by an insurer is to cut off communication with you, the plaintiff, and your attorney.
 Weeks may go by without a response, which turn into months.
 This is a common, though unwise, tactic used to get plaintiffs to drop the claim, lose interest in it, or to pressure the plaintiff into taking a low ball offer.
 The settlement process is long and stressful enough as it is.
 You do not need an insurance company playing games with you on top of it.
 If this sounds familiar to you, you need to hire an attorney and file a bad faith lawsuit in addition to the lawsuit against the negligent driver.

 Suing the Insurance Company in a Third Party Bad Faith Claim

 Under California law, Insurance Litigation Series, you have the right to sue an insurance company for refusal to accept a reasonable settlement or for unreasonable failure to defend, for example.
 In third party bad faith claims, you can sue for compensatory damages, as well as punitive damages.

 We understand that the last thing a traffic victim wants at this point is even more legal hassle.
 However, if an insurer is acting in bad faith, the only option you have at being compensated fairly is to file a bad faith claim on top of the personal injury lawsuit.
 To settle this difficult matter, you need an experienced attorney.
-Contact our Campbell personal injury attorneys at the Solution Now Law Firm today at 408-256-2871 to schedule a free consultation.
+Contact our San Jose personal injury attorneys at the Solution Now Law Firm today at 408-256-2871 to schedule a free consultation.